thinnect/node-apps/INSTALL.md

 # OpenOCD (optional)

-Some boards require OpenOCD for flashing devices.
+Some boards(Thinnect tsb0 & tsb2) require OpenOCD for flashing.
 OpenOCD is not needed for any of the official SiLabs development kits.

 Currently the OpenOCD version distributed with Ubuntu is able to flash Series 1